Caring for Kids & Parents: A Sandwich Generation Survival Guide

 Embrace Technology

-Technology can be a huge help in managing the sandwich life.
-From medication reminder apps for your parents to video chat for long-distance caregiving or connecting, don't be afraid to embrace tech solutions that can make your life easier.
+Technology can be a huge help in sandwich generation survival.
+From medication reminder apps for your parents to video chat for long-distance caregiving or connecting, don’t be afraid to embrace tech solutions that can make your life easier.

 I love using shared to-do list apps with my family.
 It helps everyone stay on the same page and pitch in where needed.